Small Unmanned Aircraft Systems (UAS) Regulations (Part 107)

 - Do not fly a drone over people unless they are directly participating in the operation.

-- Do not operate your drone from a moving vehicle or aircraft unless you are flying your drone over a sparsely populated area and it does not involve the transportation of property for compensation or hire.
+- Do not operate your drone from a moving vehicle unless you are flying your drone over a sparsely populated area and it does not involve the transportation of property for compensation or hire.

 You can fly during daylight (30 minutes before official sunrise to 30 minutes after official sunset, local time) or in twilight if your drone has anti-collision lighting.
 Minimum weather visibility is three miles from your control station.
 The maximum allowable altitude is 400 feet above the ground, higher if your drone remains within 400 feet of a structure.
 Maximum speed is 100 mph (87 knots).

 Your drone can carry an external load if it is securely attached and does not adversely affect the flight characteristics or controllability of the aircraft.
 You also may transport property for compensation or hire within state boundaries provided the drone (including its attached systems), payload, and cargo, weighs less than 55 pounds total and you obey the other flight rules.
 (Some exceptions apply to Hawaii and the District of Columbia.)

 You can request waiver of most restrictions if you can show your operation will provide a level of safety at least equivalent to the restriction from which you want the waiver.
 Some of the most requested waivers are for operations beyond visual line of sight, during nighttime, and over people.
 See FAADroneZone below for more information on requesting waivers.

 Anyone flying under Part 107 has to register each drone they intend to operate.
 Go to faadronezone.faa.gov.
 It’s fast, easy, and costs only $5.